-Enabling Health and Wellbeing in Later Life – new report from IHW on a system that links older people to local community resources through their general practices
+Enabling Health and Wellbeing in Later Life is a new report from the Institute of Health and Wellbeing on a system that links older people to local community resources through their general practices.

 The Enabling Health and Wellbeing in Later Life Project aimed to develop a system (BRIDGE – Building Relationships In Deprived General practice Environments) through which general practices in deprived areas can identify older people in need and help them access resources and/or participate in activities known to help prevent or delay disablement and enhance wellbeing.

 We used participative methods with staff in general practices, community organisations and older people to understand, co-design and ‘road-test’ the system in 3 stages, including a knowledge exchange event.